 Kenya: The Association of Private and community Land Rhino Sanctuaries

-The number of black rhinos in Kenya plummeted from about 20,000 in 1970 to fewer than 280 individuals in the 1980s because of indiscriminate poaching.
-The remaining populations of rhinos were at risk of survival because they were too few and spread out to breed successfully.
+The number of black rhinos in Kenya plummeted from more than 20,000 in 1970 to fewer than 350 individuals by the end of the 1980s, due to relentless poaching.
+The remaining rhino populations were at risk of disappearing because they were too few and spread out to breed successfully.

 How is the Association of Private Land Rhino Sanctuaries tackling this problem?

 The APLRS’s main roles are to coordinate security (anti-poaching) efforts between the Members, and to provide biological management of Laikipia County’s rhino population to achieve maximum growth and genetic diversity, thus contributing to the Recovery & Action Plan for the Black Rhino in Kenya 2022-26.

 The APLRS has the following objectives:

 - Conserve and manage all rhino on private and community lands in consultation and collaboration with the KWS

 - Represent the private sector involved in the conservation and management of all rhinos on private and community land

 - Provide secure land and offer security to all rhinos held on private and community land

 - Fundraise, in consultation with KWS, for rhino management on private and community land